-Guest blog by Perry Timms, renowned blogger and global TedEx speaker on the future of work, who will also feature in Nowcomm’s expert-led security masterclass webinar being held on Friday 7th August at 10:30am.
-Register now to secure your place.
+This guest blog is by Perry Timms, renowned blogger and global TedEx speaker on the future of work.
+Perry also featured in Nowcomm’s expert-led security masterclass held in August.
+Register now to hear the recording.

 Seriously, no-one does (have good cybersecurity that is).